Expand Linux VM Disk under Proxmox VE

 3. Enlarge the filesystem(s) in the partitions on the virtual disk

-If you did not resize the filesystem in step 2
+If I did not resize the filesystem in step 2

 Online for Linux guests with LVM